Arlan Stangeland

 Arlan Inghart Stangeland (February 8, 1930 – July 2, 2013) was an American politician from Minnesota.
-As a Republican, Stangeland served in the United States House of Representatives from February 22, 1977 to January 3, 1991.
+As a Republican, Stangeland served in the United States House of Representatives from February 22, 1977, to January 3, 1991.
 He lost his campaign for reelection in the 1990 House election and subsequently retired from politics.

 Early life and career

-He attended grades 1-8 at Oak Mound School in Kragnes Township, Minnesota and graduated from Moorhead High School in Moorhead, Minnesota in 1948.
+He attended grades 1–8 at Oak Mound School in Kragnes Township, Minnesota and graduated from Moorhead High School in Moorhead, Minnesota in 1948.
 While growing up, he was active in the Oak Mound 4-H Club, Oak Mound Parent-Teacher Association, and the Oak Mound Community Club.
-Following high school, he worked as a farmer raising Purebred Shorthorns and a family.
-He married Virginia (Trowbridge) Stangeland and fathered 7 children, 2 girls and 5 boys.
+Following high school, he worked as a farmer raising Purebred Shorthorns and grew his family.
+He married Virginia (Trowbridge) Stangeland and fathered seven children, two girls and five boys.
 Stangeland was a long-time member of Our Savior's Lutheran Church.

 Stangeland was a delegate to the Minnesota State Republican conventions from 1964 to 1968.